-Hazelcast distributed queue offers a size control to form a bounded queue.
-Queue capacity can be set for each cluster member using the max-size property in the declarative configuration, as shown below.
-It specifies the maximum size of the queue.
-Once queue size reaches this value, put operations will be blocked until the size goes down below it.
+Queue capacity can be set using the max-size property in the configuration, as shown below. max-size specifies the maximum size of the queue.
+Once the queue size reaches this value, put operations will be blocked until the queue size goes below max-size, that happens when a consumer removes items from the queue.

-Let's give 10 as the maximum size of our sample queue above.
+Let's set 10 as the maximum size of our sample queue in the Sample Queue Code.

-So, when the producer is started once, 10 items are put into the queue and then it will not allow for any put operation.
-Once the consumer is started, it means the total size is now 20 and the producer again starts to put another 10 items.
+When the producer is started, 10 items are put into the queue and then the queue will not allow more put operations.
+When the consumer is started, it will remove items from the queue.
+This means that the producer can put more items into the queue until there are 10 items in the queue again, at which point put operation again become blocked.